5-Minute Anxiety Meditation: A Grounding Script for Anxious Moments

 Five Anxiety Meditation Facts Beginners Should Know

 These five facts help set realistic expectations before you try a short anxiety support meditation.
-They are especially useful when the mind wants instant proof that something is “working.”
+One pattern we notice is that beginners often look for instant proof that the practice is “working,” when the first useful sign may simply be noticing anxiety without escalating it.

 • Short practices can support coping, but they do not cure anxiety disorders or replace clinical care.